lukemm23/AWS-serverless-notes/API-gateway.md

             will return: {"your-name": "luke"},
             cloudwatch log will return: { "your-name": 'luke' }.

+    3. using model
+    select model:
+        1. create new model, and use JSON schema language to define model.
+        2. go to method request > request validator > check validate body.
+        3. go to method request > request body > register model.
+        4. you can also import model inside integrations request and response mapping template.

 ### Lambda Logs:

     - all event logs are inside cloudwatch > log groups > select API. this is very beneficial when needing to check console logs for data.

+### creating method with variable path: (using path parameters)

+    1. method 1
+        - create new resources name 'all' and 'single' off of existing resources.

+    2. method 2
+        - creating new resource name 'type', and resource path {type} as a variable.
+        - create one method off of resource and take a path parameter as variable.
+        - address type directed if/else statement to perform the right query.
+        - go to integration request and setup body mapping template to take a type property to lambda function. ie.
+            {"type":"$input.params('type')"}
+        - test by passing in path {type}.